esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 ```

 The first 3 options are all about connecting to the XMPP server - we use "*movie@myxmpp.com*" user that we created earlier.
-Next 3 options are about connecting to the [Fennec] server.
+Next 3 options are about connecting to the [MongooseICE](https://github.com/esl/MongooseICE) server.
 Those are similar to ones we set in [Mangosta-Android].
 The last one points to the video file that will be streamed on request.
 This file has to be raw, H.264-encoded, video-only file.